 A professional clinician, psychiatrist, psychologist or counsellor will be able to help you come to terms with the underlying cause of your anger – which is the key to effectively addressing the anger management issue.

 It can be tremendously helpful to take a holistic approach to dealing with anger.
 Other than consulting an anger management therapist, you can make use of wellness coaching to your advantage.
-The latest clinician to join our team, Dr Ivan Lau, from has garnered extensive experience from his time in Shanghai serving executives and their families.
+The latest clinician to join our team, Dr Ivan Lau, has garnered extensive experience from his time in Shanghai serving executives and their families.

 Does My Loved One Have Anger Problems?